IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

 !!! info "Why use vector database in RAG?"

     Vector databases are used in RAG because they store data in a way that makes it easy to search and retrieve.
-Vector search techniques go beyond keyword matching and focus on semantic relationships, which improves the quality of the retrieved information.
+Vector search techniques go beyond keyword matching and focus on semantic relationships, which improve the quality of the retrieved information.

 ## Need and advantages of RAG

 The need for Retrieval-Augmented Generation (RAG) arises from the limitations of current large language models (LLMs) and the growing demands for factual accuracy and knowledge scalability in AI applications.

-Here are the key reasons why RAG is necessary and its associated advantages:
+Key reasons why RAG is necessary and its associated advantages:

 1. **Handling Knowledge Gaps**
     - **LLMs are static**: Traditional language models, once trained, cannot access new or external information.
 They can only generate text based on the data they were trained on, which means they might miss important or up-to-date knowledge.